IntuitiveHarmony/redux-lesson/README.md

 ### <u>Actions</u>

-Actions are essentially an object that describes something to happen and what it is happening to.
-It will contain a name that describes the action and the domain (within your app) it shall take place.
-It will also contain a payload, which is essentially desribes the "Item" around which the action takes place.
+Actions are essentially an object that describes the "where" and the "what" that will take place.
+Since we can have many pieces of state in the store it will contain a name that describes the domain it shall take place (where).
+It will also contain a payload (what).

 ### <u>Reducers</u>